THIS CHAPTER CONTAINS MILD VIOLENCE THAT MAY NOT BE SUITABLE FOR SOME READERS.

 Then—

 A kid stepped out from an alley.
-He was in strange clothes, eyes sharp, the kind of stare that cut through the night.
+He was in strange clothes and sharp eyes, the kind of stare that cut through the night.

-The kid raised his leg, kick aimed at Damon's head.
-Damon ducked, the ground cracking behind him.
+The kid raised his leg, a kick aimed at Damon's head.
+Damon barely dodged, the ground cracking where his head would've been.
+He wheezed from the young boy's blow and coughed twice.

-Enough.
-Damon moved — fast, his body snapping into instinct.
-A spinning kick to the kid's face.
+Another hit lunged towards his face, but Damon blocked it.
+He moved fast, as if his body snapped into instinct and lunged a spinning kick to the kid's face.

 The boy fell, rolled, and got up again like it was nothing.

-Then Damon felt it — presence behind him.
-Another one.
-Two of them.
-Same outfits.
+Then Damon felt it, a presence behind him.
+Another one, so now there were two of them in the same outfits.

 "What the hell…" he muttered, just before the first charged.

-The fight broke loose — two on one.
+The fight broke loose, a two-on-one.
 Damon held his own, barely, fists and kicks colliding in a blur of motion.

 One hit the ground.
 Damon focused on the other, his grip tightening.

-"We're not five," said the kid Damon was strangling, his voice sharp, his eyes glowing faintly.
+"We're not kids," said the kid Damon was strangling, his voice sharp, his eyes glowing faintly.

-"How… did you just read my mind?
-Did Kuroshi send you?"
+"How… what did you—Did you just read my mind?!
+Did Kuroshi send you?!"

-The other woke, leaping from behind — a blur of speed.
-A circular shuriken like device in his hands.
+The other woke, leaping from behind in a blur of speed.
+A circular shuriken-like device in his hands.
+He threw it at Damon.

-A circle of light — no, a portal — opened in front of them.
-The air shimmered, folding in on itself, reality Obending like glass under pressure.
+A circle of light, no, a portal opened in front of them.
+The air shimmered, folding in on itself, reality bending like glass under pressure.
+The air folded inward, like the world was inhaling

 And just like that, Damon vanished.